fltk-rs/fltk-rs/README.md

 Rust bindings for the FLTK Graphical User Interface library.

-The FLTK crate is a crossplatform lightweight gui library which can be statically linked to produce small, self-contained (no dependencies) and fast gui applications.
+The FLTK crate is a crossplatform lightweight gui library which can be statically linked to produce small, self-contained and fast gui applications.

+Why choose FLTK?
+- Lightweight.
+Small binary, around 1mb after stripping.
+Small memory footprint.
+- Speed.
+Fast to install, fast to build, fast at startup and fast at runtime.
+- Single executable.
+No dlls to deploy.
+- Supports old architectures.
+- FLTK's permissive license which allows static linking for closed-source applications.
+- Themability (4 supported themes: Base, GTK, Plastic and Gleam).
+- Provides around 80 widgets.
+Has inbuilt image support.

 Here is a [list](https://en.wikipedia.org/wiki/FLTK#Use) of software using FLTK.